Ultimate post-merger integration checklist for HR managers and directors

 - Evaluate company cultures

-- Conduct cultural assessment through employee surveys, stay interviews, and focus groups to understand the two companies’ values, behaviors and practices.
+- Conduct cultural assessment through employee surveys, stay interviews, and focus groups on understanding the two companies’ values, behaviours and practices.

 - Create a merging cultures strategy